Skip to content

 Entity Definition IDs

 The Id field on every EntityDefinition must be globally unique across all mods.
-The safest approach is to use the filename as the ID (use the Set Id to filename context menu option on the ScriptableObject).
+The safest approach is to keep it identical to the asset filename, which the Set Id to filename action does for you.

 Folder Structure